This page contains the following sections:

 An aortic dissection—a split, tear, or weakened area in the lining of your body's main artery—is often a life-threatening condition and represents one of the rare true emergencies in cardiac surgery.
 Medication can sometimes be an appropriate treatment option for a dissection of the descending aorta.
 But immediate surgery will be advisable for nearly all dissections of the ascending aorta or aortic arch.

 Once a dissection occurs in the ascending aorta, between 25% and 30% of patients die within hours, and the risk of death approaches 100% after a week without an operation.
-The cardiac surgeons at Dartmouth-Hitchcock have long been known for their expertise in the repair of acute, emergency aortic dissections.
+Our cardiac surgeons have long been known for their expertise in the repair of acute, emergency aortic dissections.

 There are a number of ways to repair or replace the portion of an aorta damaged by a dissection.
 Which option is used will depend on such factors as where the dissection is located, how much of your aorta needs to be repaired or replaced, and the overall state of your health.
 Your surgeon will determine which of the following procedures is most appropriate in your particular situation: